bsmg/beat-saber-community-wiki/about.md

 **Roles:** Moderator
 [Twitch](https://www.twitch.tv/tehjoelseph)

-## Monty
+## Monty (retired)
-He's come a long way from the only user in the entire server that we accidentally banned not once, but *twice,* to becoming a server moderator.
+He's come a long way from the only user in the entire server that we accidentally banned not once, but *twice.*
-**Roles:** Moderator

 ## RangeValley
 My dad worked for years as an admin, but he got laid off when bots took over.
 He came home that night and told me we had to move into the van, since we couldn't afford rent anymore, then he beat the shit out of me with jumper cables.
 Shitposting should be legal.